Amendments

 • WMO

-During the study, new information may become available, or changes may be made to previously approved study documents (e.g. the study protocol or the subject information letter).
-Any new documents or modifications must be reported and, if deemed substantial, reviewed again by the review committee (MREC or CCMO).
+During the study, new information may become available, or changes may be made to previously approved study documents (e.g. the research protocol or the subject information letter).
+Any new documents or modifications must be reported and, if deemed substantial, assessed again by the review committee (MREC or CCMO) through the submission of an amendment..

 Substantial amendments

-A modifications is considered substantial if it affects:
+A modification is considered substantial if it affects:

-• The safety, or the physical or mental integrity of participants;
+• The safety, health (physical/mental integrity) or rights of participants;

 • The scientific value, design, or management of the study;